Why study History?

 Not essential but it will help your success…

-Pairs well with many other A levels including English Language/Linguistics, Ancient History, Law, Philosophy and Ethics, Sociology.
+History pairs well with many other A levels including English Language/Linguistics, Ancient History, Law, Philosophy and Ethics, Sociology.

 Coursework 20%

-Three exams:
+Two exams: